 Cast your minds back, if you will, deep into the mists of time, all the way back to 2018.
 Yes, it's only last year but a lot has happened since then, not least where Nintendo Switch is concerned!
 After a barnstorming opener which featured genre-defining winners like The Legend of Zelda: Breath of the Wild and Super Mario Odyssey, there were questions as to whether Nintendo could come close to matching the level of quality (and quantity) from Switch's launch year.

 Of course, 2018 was the year Super Smash Bros.
 Ultimate would drop with practically every video game character in the known universe (that's only a mild exaggeration!) in attendance.
 Couple that with Pokémon: Let's Go Pikachu and Eevee, Super Mario Party, Nintendo Labo and some choice Wii U ports and you could hardly call 2018 a slouch!
-On top of that, 2018 saw third party and indie developers really jump on board the Switch train, so you couldn't move for brilliant titles to play at home or on-the-go, as you'll see from the following list of the 50 best games from 2018.
+Add in a deluge of third-party and indie offerings and you couldn't move for brilliant titles to play at home or on-the-go, as you'll see from the following list of the 50 best games from 2018.

 If, however, you've yet to give your personal score for some (or all) of the games below, clicking on each game's rating to cast your vote and affect the list.

 Can't see your favourite?
 Head to our library of Switch games for 2018 and input your own ratings.
 A game needs a minimum of thirty ratings (we’ll up this to fifty as more ratings pour in) to become eligible, so it's entirely possible to influence the ranking and get your favourite games onto the list.

 So, let's dive into the best Switch games from 2018 according to you lovely people...